Fr. Richard (Dick) McHugh S.J. Ph.D.

 Steve, John Grinder and Carol Lankton taught him hypnosis.

 "The unconscious is always positive.
 Allow the unconscious to surface."

 The sudden demise of Fr.
-Anthony de Mello was deeply mourned.
-Fr.
-Anthony was an integral part both of Dick McHugh’s life and Sadhana Center.
-This loss changed the course of Dick’s mission and he returned to the USA where he studied and worked hard to get his PhD in Clinical Psychology.
-NLP became his mission and he gave seminars and taught all around the United States, Ireland and kept coming to India to conduct programs in NLP.
+Anthony changed the course of Dick’s mission and he returned to the USA where he studied and worked hard to get his PhD in Clinical Psychology.
+NLP became his mission and he gave seminars and taught all around the United States, Ireland and India.

 "Love is 100% participation in life.
 Know that the one you love will be taken away from you; know that if you love, your heart will be broken.
 Also, know that everything you hold dear is changing,